gustycooper/gustycooper.github.io/mydoc/mydoc_1_primitive_types.md

 3. The value is initially 55, but then changed to -55
 4. The memory locations are demonstrated in a later section.

+## Kinds of Variables

+In our study we will learn that Java has several kinds of variables

+* variables in a block of code or method - these are local variables - they are local to the method or block.
+* variables in method declarations - these are parameters - they are local to the method.
+* variables in a class - these are fields.

+For now we are trying to understand the general properties of variables.

 ## Java Identifiers

 Java **identifiers** are used to give variables, methods, and classes names.
 The preceding section declared a variable named ```gusty```.  ```gusty``` is a Java identifer.
 Java identifiers must be constructed according the following rules.